artsandmetaphysics/goodlifeodyssey/notes/divine-comedy.md

 > who walked as if on land and with dry soles.
 > ~ (IX.76--81)

-There are several similes comparing the geography of hell to the geography of Italy.
-E.g., IX.112--117, XII.4--10.
+There are several similes comparing the geography of hell to the geography of Italy and Europe.
+E.g., IX.112--117, XII.4--10, XV.4--12, XVI.94--105.

-Those in circle seven who're violent against themselves are aptly compared to burning logs:
+Those in the seventh circle who're violent against themselves are aptly compared to burning logs:

 >   As from a sapling log that catches fire
 > along one of its ends, while at the other